s4192362/Portfolio/posts/Module1.md

 ---
 ### Personal Reflection
 My main reflection on this task is poor time management leading to a visualization draw without a ruler and limited art supplies....
 So in addition to the obvious improvement of having a proper scale I think I would change the colored lines from running __horizontally and vertically__ to running at _opposite diagonals_ keeping the contrast but reducing extreme clashing the current effect has.
+I plan to learn from this and not make the same mistakes for future Bundles.

 ### References